-system (Fig. 4).
+There were significant (P<0.05) system × allele interactions amongst the Mercia NILs for NUEand its components, NUpE and $NUtE_g$ (Table 2).
+Interactions were largely a result of the scale of the differences between alleles, rather than relative differences or ranking position within systems, as demonstrated by high levels of correlation in allele performance between the two systems (Table 2).
+Nonetheless, Rht-D1b in Merica had no effect on the NUE in the conventional system (Fig. 3), but significantly reduced yield (compared with Mercia rht (tall)) in the organic system (Fig. 4).
 In contrast, adding semi-dwarfing alleles Rht-B1b and Rht-D1b to the taller backgrounds Maris Widgeon and Maris Huntsman increased NUE in the conventional system (Fig. 3), but not by a statistically significant margin in the organic system (Fig. 4).
-In both conventional and organic experiments the response of NUE, Grain NY, NUtE of the combine-harvested grain and DMHI to height deviated significantly from linearity (Figs 3 and 4).
-Over the range of heights observed the quadratic fits appeared appropriate and in each case the quadratic effect was negative and very highly significant (P<0·001).
-Fitted negative quadratic effects were also significant (P<0·05) for NUE and a number of its components in the hand harvests in the conventional experiments (Figs 5e-h, k-m and 6).
-For the hand harvests in the
+In both conventional and organic experiments the response of NUE, Grain NY, NUtE of the combineharvested grain, and dry matter harvest index (DMHI) to height deviated significantly from linearity (Fig. 3, 4).
+Over the range of heights observed the quadratic fits appeared appropriate and in each case the quadratic effect was negative and very highly significant (P < 0.001).
+Fitted negative quadratic effects were also significant (P<0.05) for NUE and a number of its components in the hand-harvests in the conventional experiments (Fig. 5E,F,G,H,K,L,M; Fig. 6).
+For the hand harvests in the organic area, only samples from Mercia NILs were available, substantially reducing the range and number of heights available.
+For the hand harvests, therefore, only linear fits could be supported statistically (Fig. 7) except for $NUtE_g$ and NHI (Fig. 8).